Can Dogs Have Cranberries?

 You’ve probably heard that cranberries prevent urinary tract infections (UTIs.)
 While the research is inconclusive, cranberries indeed boost gut health.
 Thanks to those helpful proanthocyanidins, cranberries make it harder for “bad” bacteria like E. Coli to adhere to the urinary tract.
 At least one study found that feeding dogs cranberry extract kept the participating pups from developing a UTI.

-Cranberries Help Clean the Teeth
+Cranberries May Help Clean the Teeth

-Cranberries can even help clean your dog’s teeth!
+Cranberries may even help clean your dog’s teeth!
 Studies show that cranberries have properties that don’t let bacteria stick to your dog’s teeth, either.
 They may even reduce the amount of plaque created in the first place!
 I think you’ll agree if your dog can eat something that improves their oral health, that’s a good thing.

 Basically, unsweetened cranberries add good stuff and eliminate bad stuff in your dog’s body.